 KINGSTONTOLA: What are some of the greatest moments of support for your brand that you can recall?

 RastaToTheBone: The greatest moments come from the customers; when they let you know how happy they are with their products, the simple fact that they love it and wear it with pride from every corner of the earth.
 From here in the United Kingdom all the way to the USA, the Caribbean, Europe, Africa and even Australia!
 Rastafari children are all over the world and RastaToTheBone has no borders!
 To even reggae music artists like Sizzla who was seen with our "Collective Security” or Walshy Fire from Major Lazer who wore our Lion of Judah over Solomonic style crest at the Global Citizen Festival in September; to our most recent collaborations like Zion Roots sounds for the Akae Beka (Midnite) California Tour, Trinidadian artiste Jah Bami, Belgian selecta Bramma Shanti and deep-roots reggae sensation Subajah, with whom we continue to collaborate into 2017.
-There are even more exciting collaboratiobs coming soon.
-For instance, with African/French reggae artist Jah Den and our very own Rufaro Cozmik, ready to take the Dancehall scene.
-Without forgetting our wonderful models who are part of the ever-growing RastaToTheBone family.
+There are even more exciting collaborations coming soon.
+For instance, with African/French reggae artist Jah Den, as well as our wonderful models who are part of the ever-growing RastaToTheBone family.
 To be honest, everyone moment of support has contributed to RastaToTheBone brand.

 KINGSTONTOLA: What are the challenges in creating a clothing line?